Approximately 1.03 million people in the UK are on zero-hours contracts.

-When might you use a zero hours contract?
+When might employers use a zero-hours contract?

-Unexpected or last minute events e.g a caterer may win a new contract that means they need extra staff for that particular occasion.
+- Unexpected or last minute events; e.g. a caterer may win a new contract that means they need extra staff for that particular occasion.

-An agency providing specialist, niche services e.g an agency that supplies translation and interpretation services may not need employees working full-time for every single language they cover.
+- An agency providing specialist, niche services; e.g. an agency that supplies translation and interpretation services may not need employees working full-time for every single language they cover.
 Instead they probably want workers to be on call so that they can be employed only when they are needed.

-Zero hours contract employment status
+Zero-hours contract employment status

 For example if the employer wanted to pursue disciplinary procedures against the individual for not accepting all of the hours that they are offered, the employee has statutory rights.
 You can find out more about employment statuses and what they mean here.